What is Helicopter Money?

 - Key criticisms of helicopter money include (1) its irreversibility, (2) the potential for hyperinflation, and (3) the devaluation of the domestic currency.

 Helicopter money is a money transfer from the central bank to the public (via the government), with the aim of boosting economic output and inflation.
 The theory behind helicopter money is that money handed to the public (consumers) would increase their disposable income, resulting in increased consumer spending that would ultimately boost economic output.

-Although first mentioned by Friedman, the term gained more widespread acknowledgment when former Federal Reserve Chairman Ben Bernanke made a reference to a helicopter drop in a 2002 speech on preventing deflation.
+Although first mentioned by Friedman, the term gained more widespread use when former Federal Reserve Chairman Ben Bernanke made a reference to a helicopter drop in a 2002 speech on preventing deflation.
 In that speech, Mr. Bernanke said, “a money-financed tax cut is essentially equivalent to Milton Friedman’s famous ‘helicopter drop’ of money.”

 The current opinion on helicopter money is that it should be seen as a last resort monetary policy tool when more commonly used stimulus has failed to revitalize the economy.
-Helicopter drop has not yet been implemented in modern society.

 Helicopter Money vs. Quantitative Easing

 Helicopter money has commonly been misconstrued as quantitative easing.
 Although both are monetary policy tools that expand the money supply, the impact on the central bank’s balance sheet is different.

 For quantitative easing, the central bank creates reserves by purchasing government securities from commercial banks and other financial institutions.
 On the other hand, helicopter money involves giving away money to the public, which does not increase assets on the central bank’s balance sheet.

 Essentially, helicopter money increases the money supply by distributing currency to the public, while quantitative easing increases the money supply by purchasing government securities.

 1. Helicopter money is irreversible